alignalghii/reversed-polish-notation-translator/README.md

 Thus, the task is essentially finding this pure core behind the obfuscation.
 This can be done by using standard refactory steps (factoring out into independent function, establishing standalone algebraic types etc.).

 This page will take a round trip.
-Firt we will show first a pure functional solution, written in Haskell.
+First we will show first a pure functional solution, written in Haskell.
 Besides undoing the obfuscation by refactory, also the imperative parts of the code will be rewritten by their purely declaritive counterparts, mostly by finding apropriate algebraic data types for the problem space.
 We can represent the idiomatic part of the algorithm into a “two-stack-interaction” data structure (called “`PostfixContext`” in the following sourcecode samples).

-After having shown the pure Haskell solution, returning back to JavaScript, a Node.js implemementation will be shown.
-Imperative technique will be allowed here in a more relaxed, less orthodox manner, especially those that can be justified by the pecularities of the inherent features of the language itself (allowing in-place array modification instead of immutable structures).
-Thus, it will not be a direct mirror of the Haskell code, but still, we will try to keep the spirit of modularity, code reuse, lazy coupling.
+After having shown the pure Haskell solution, we will return back to JavaScript: a Node.js implemementation will be shown.
+Imperative technique will be allowed here in a more relaxed, less orthodox manner, especially those that can be justified by the pecularities of the inherent features of the JavaScipt language itself (allowing in-place array modification instead of immutable structures).
+Thus, it will not be a direct mirror of the Haskell version, but still, we will try to keep the spirit of modularity, code reuse, lazy coupling of the pure solution.

 ## The Haskell version